theHamsta/pyconrad/README.rst

 Can be found `CHANGELOG.md <https://git5.cs.fau.de/PyConrad/pyCONRAD/blob/master/CHANGELOG.md>`_.

-If you encounter any problems during installation please have a look at our `wiki <https://git5.cs.fau.de/PyConrad/pyCONRAD/wikis/home>`_\ !

 Usage
 =====

 You can start CONRAD in Python like this:

 .. code-block:: python
    import pyconrad

    pyconrad.setup_pyconrad()